By Abby Vinas

 When used correctly and in the right amounts, acne body wash is a great way to prevent mild to severe non-cystic acne breakouts.
 Always use products as recommended and stop if you experience any discomfort or pain.

-For many struggling with body acne, there are particular areas that tend to have the most breakouts and blemishes, including shoulders, chest, back, and legs.
+For many struggling with body acne, there are particular areas that tend to have the most breakouts and blemishes, including the shoulders, chest, back, and legs.

 Many athletes know acne on their back and arms can be a major challenge.
 Sweat and grime often clings to athletic wear, building up and attracting bacteria.
 Of course, this doesn’t mean you should stop exercising or playing your favorite sport.
 It just means that you need to be mindful about how you work out and which athletic gear you wear.